 G: You have written about data security.
 Why is this an issue that is relevant to Know Now?

 C: In a number of areas, I’m a chartered engineer and one of my responsibilities is to ensure that anything I create is safe and sustainable for the people using it.
-Your data is one of the things you create, you promote and you use.
-Therefore as part of my being chartered I have to make sure something is fit for purpose and security of data is absolutely key.
+Your data is one of the things you create, promote and use.
+Therefore as part of my being chartered I have to make sure something is fit for purpose and the security of data is absolutely key.

 To put it into context, where we are with the information technology world.
 It’s a very immature industry, it’s barely 50 years old and still finding its feet.
-It’s also led by humans that have this tendency to look at the short term rather than the medium and long term.
+It’s also led by humans who have this tendency to look at the short term rather than the medium and long term.

 Things like security get in the way of your market development, they get in the way of your user experience and they get in the way of people wanting to use your product.
 Because security by its very nature slows things down.
 Also, if you have insecure things you open yourself and expose yourself to risk so it’s a fine balance.